CagriCatik/Python/webpage/docs/python-guide/15_File-Management/02_Reading-Files.md

-# File Handling with the `with` Statement
+# Reading Files

-In this tutorial, we'll explore how to handle files in Python using the `with` statement along with the `open()` function.
-This approach ensures clean opening and closing of files, eliminating the need to manually call the `close()` method.
-We'll cover reading text from files, reading lines, creating a list from lines, and the benefits of using the `with` statement for file handling.
+This tutorial explains how to read files in Python using the `with` statement and the `open()` function.
+Using `with` ensures that files are properly closed after their use, even if exceptions occur during execution.
+We'll cover reading text, lines, creating lists from file content, and the benefits of this approach.

 ## Using the `with` Statement

-The `with` statement provides a convenient way to manage resources, such as files, ensuring they are properly closed after use.
-Here's how to use it with the `open()` function:
+The `with` statement is a Python construct for managing resources, such as files, efficiently.
+When used with the `open()` function, it ensures that the file is automatically closed when the block is exited.

+### Syntax:

 ```python
 with open('sample_text.txt', 'r') as text:
     # File operations go here
 ```

-By using `with`, Python automatically closes the file when the block is exited, even if an exception occurs during execution.
+By using `with`, you don’t need to manually call the `close()` method on the file object.

-### Reading Text from Files
+## Reading Text from Files

-To read the entire content of a text file, use the `read()` method:
+To read the entire content of a file, use the `read()` method:

 ```python
 with open('sample_text.txt', 'r') as text: